EggQube/PowerMap/README.md

         Track shell corporation ownership trees.

-        Map asset flows across banks and companies.
+        Identify asset flows across banks and companies.

-        Cross-reference physical names from map registry with syllables in names as mentioned in the point above
+        Cross-reference physical names from geography/google-maps registry with syllables in names as mentioned in the point above

     AI does not get tired.
     AI does not forget names.